Policy and Communications Associate

 Kiah works to advance equity and access at higher education institutions across the state.
 As a Tennessee native, Kiah is excited to return home and collaborate with key stakeholders to champion increased access for Black and Latino, and low-income students at Tennessee’s public colleges and universities.

 Kiah earned her Master of Science in higher education from Florida State University in May 2020.
 In addition to studying full-time, she served as the PeaceJam Coaching Coordinator in Florida State University’s Center for Leadership and Social Change.
-She oversaw the “coaching” program, which trained college student leaders to facilitate conversations on social justice and identity development with after-school groups in Tallahassee’s K-12 classrooms.
+She oversaw the coaching program, which trained college student leaders to facilitate conversations on social justice and identity development with after-school groups in Tallahassee’s K-12 classrooms.
 During her time at FSU, Kiah also participated in the PURPOSE research fellowship and completed a qualitative study on the “scholar” identity development of Black girls.

-This August marked the first time Kiah was not enrolled in school in 18 years.
 She is a proud product of excellent public education institutions and holds a bachelor’s degree in Public Relations from the University of Tennessee, Knoxville.